Ameytillu/Phi3_fine_tuning/README.md

-# Phi-3 Hospitality Support Bot
+# Phi-3 Fine Tuning on Larger Hospitality Data

 A fine-tuned **Phi-3 Mini 4K Instruct** model built for hotel and hospitality AI agents.
 This project focuses on customer support, concierge automation, guest FAQs, and hospitality workflows — all powered by a domain-specialized Small Language Model (SLM).